vermatushar09/simple-one-page-design/README.md

-In this repository I am creating a simple layout design to improve my web deveopment concepts
+In this repository I am creating a simple layout design to improve my web development concepts